 Most feature flags have an inherent “expiration date” when they stop being useful.
 As soon as they stop being useful, they should be retired to avoid the buildup of technical debt.

 There are a few different types of feature flags, each with their own lifespans and abilities to be dynamic.
 Generally, about 60 to 70 percent are release toggles, which are put in place to roll out a new release.
 These are the flags that enable trunk-based development.
-They have a shorter lifecycle than other types, generally not much longer than a couple of weeks.
+These flags have a shorter lifecycle than other types, generally not much longer than a couple of weeks.
 Once the rollout has taken place and everything is running smoothly, they can be retired.
 Your feature flag management tool should have a well-defined process to monitor which flags have reached the natural end of their lifecycle and take them out of commission.
 Otherwise, each unmanaged flag will increase the time and resources taken up in the testing phase.

 Release toggles also don’t tend to change values very frequently—in contrast with ops toggles and experiment toggles, which may change values with each request.
 As usage grows at your organization, the variety and complexity of feature flag types will probably increase as well.
 No matter how long your feature flags live or how often they change, though, it’s crucial that all teams—technical and non-technical alike—stay aware of each flag’s current phase of life and state of use.
 A wide range of teams may come to rely on feature flags, from product to customer success to engineering.
 To connect them all seamlessly, a centralized interface becomes more and more important.